adki/BmpHandleVerilog/README.md

    'mod_bmp.v' first reads BMP file and writes bitmaps to 'mod_mem' using task call.
    'mod_edge.v' first read BMP from 'mod_mem' and performs edge detection and then writes the result to 'mod_mem'.
    'mod_bmp.v' reads bitmap result and then writes to BMP file.

+# 4. Revision history
+   * 2018.08.03: 'bmp_read_img_header' of 'tasks_bmp.v' has been update to support ImageHead Version 4.